-At Concordia University, St. Paul, we focus on making our 16-month Accelerated Bachelor of Science in Nursing (ABSN) program worth it for our students.
-After earning a BSN, students go on to pursue fulfilling careers and achieve their professional goals while also earning a competitive salary.
+At CSP Global, we focus on making our 16-month Accelerated Bachelor of Science in Nursing (ABSN) program worth it for our students.
+After earning a BSN and passing the NCLEX-RN, our students can go on to pursue fulfilling careers and achieve their professional goals while enjoying strong earning potential.

-Is an ABSN Worth It for You?
+Is Nursing School Worth It for You?
 6 Factors to Consider

 - More job opportunities with healthcare employers